-How to Use Flex Seal: A Step-By-Step Guide
+How to Use Flex Seal: A Step-By-Step Guide in 2021

 Almost anywhere in your house can develop cracks and leaks.
 Calling your repairman each time a leak or break pops up in your home can be expensive, which is why a versatile liquid called Flex Seal comes into play.
 Flex Seal is a thick rubberized liquid sealant that can fill holes and cracks in everything including roofs, gutters, skylights, and more.